James-P-D/Lambda/README.md

 xor = \x.\y. x (not y) y
 ```

 In the above file we have used the `\` symbol for `λ` character.
-Either one is fine, just make that if you make any changes to a file, that you are consistent and if using greek letters, that you save the file as UTF-8.
+Either one is fine, just make that if you are consistent and if using greek letters, that you save the file as UTF-8.

-Also note that any line beginning with a `#` symbol will be treated as a comment.
+Also note that any line beginning with a `#` symbol will be treated as a comment and ignored.

 We can load the file easily enough: